 Terry L. Kennedy is the author of the poetry collection New River Breakdown.
 His work appears in a variety of literary journals and magazines as well as Gracious: Poems for the 21st Century South, Hard Lines: Rough South Poetry, Southern Poetry Anthology, VII: North Carolina, and You are the River: Literature Inspired by the North Carolina Museum of Art .
 He currently serves as Director of the MFA Writing Program at UNC Greensboro and Editor of the online journal storySouth.

 Jessie Van Rheenen is the Assistant Director of the MFA Writing Program at Greensboro.
-In addition to coordinating the visiting writers series, she teaches the undergraduate fiction writing sequence and courses on contemporary publishing, workplace writing, and speculative literature.
+In addition to coordinating the visiting writers series, she teaches the undergraduate fiction writing sequence and courses on contemporary publishing, editing, and workplace writing.

-Xhenet Aliu, Stuart Dischell, Julie Funderburk, Holly Goddard Jones, Derek Palacio, Emilia Phillips
+Xhenet Aliu, Stuart Dischell, Holly Goddard Jones, Derek Palacio, Emilia Phillips